fbilgin/proxyapi/README.md

 ### Prerequisites to run the application:
 - Node.js® should be installed in the system.
 (You can download it from the following link: https://nodejs.org/)
+- Following command should be executed on the root folder of the application to download the dependencies of the application:
+  #### > npm install express

 ### Running the application:
 - Just execute the following command on the root folder of the application:
   #### > node proxy_app.js

 Application only supports GET and POST requests at the moment.